-The Seasiders, who currently sit second in the Championship, took up the one-year option on Scotland international Phillips's existing deal at Bloomfield Road in May.
+The Seasiders, who currently sit second in the Championship, on Scotland international Phillips's existing deal at Bloomfield Road in May.

 A broken arm suffered in pre-season had prevented him for featuring for Blackpool in 2013-14 before his departure to Loftus Road.

 Despite the disappointment of seeing one of their most effective players leave the club less than 24 hours earlier, Ince's side registered their third win in four league games with a

 "The table doesn't take shape until 10 games into the season and I don't expect anyone to get carried away," continued the Blackpool boss.

 "We are where we are and we keep defying the odds because we've got such a togetherness.